HL7/davinci-dtr/input/pagecontent/specification.md

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")

 ---------------------
-### How DTR passes information to PAS, PAO or Other Exchanges
+### How DTR passes information to PAS, FOE or Other Exchanges
 The DTR application **SHALL** save the QuestionnaireResponse to the EHR upon completion (see section [Persisting Results](specification.html#persisting-results)).
-The next step after completing the Questionnaire may include sending a Claim to a PAS [(Prior Auth Support)](http://build.fhir.org/ig/HL7/davinci-pas/) server for or an Order to PAO [(Post-Acute Orders)](http://build.fhir.org/ig/HL7/dme-orders/) for ordering.
+The next step after completing the Questionnaire may include sending a Claim to a PAS [(Prior Auth Support)](http://build.fhir.org/ig/HL7/davinci-pas/) server for or an Order to FOE [(FHIR Orders Exchange)](http://build.fhir.org/ig/HL7/dme-orders/) for ordering.
 Specifications on required resources can be found in the Implementation Guides for each of those use cases.

 The QuestionnaireResponse may include groups (items with specific linkIds) that contain references to resources to include.
-These may be attachments needed by either PAS or PAO.
+These may be attachments needed by either PAS or FOE.
 Also  subject, author, and source will be included.

 There are some expectations around how DTR will pass this information:
 * Save the QuestionnaireResponse (only) on the EHR once it is complete.
-* The QuestionnaireResponse may include groups (with magic linkIds) that contain references to resources to include, for example, as attachments in PAS, in claim submission or as attachments to the order (e.g., PAO).
+* The QuestionnaireResponse may include groups (with magic linkIds) that contain references to resources to include, for example, as attachments in PAS, in claim submission or as attachments to the order (e.g., FOE).
 * There **SHOULD** be a magic linkId that includes the order id of the order the   QuestionnaireResponse is associated with that an EHR could use after-the-fact to establishing a link (if the temporary id of the in-memory order is retained/meaningful).

 #### Prior Authorization Support (PAS)
 The PAS Bundle linkId **SHOULD** be used for attached bundles containing resources needed for PAS.
 All of the referenced resources needed for PAS **SHALL** be stored as contained resources within the QuestionnaireResponse for easier reference.
 These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Claim sent to PAS.
 If the [ClaimResponse](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-claimresponse.html) has already been received from a PAS request, this **SHALL** be stored in the QuestionnaireResponse with a reference to it in the items list as well.
 (All references to a ClaimResponse **SHALL** refer to the [HRex Prior Authorization profile of ClaimResponse](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-claimresponse.html))

-#### Post-Acute Orders (PAO)
+#### FHIR Orders Exchange (FOE)
-The PAO Bundle linkId should be used for attached bundles containing resources needed for Post-Acute Orders.
-All the referenced resources needed for PAO **SHALL** be stored as contained resources within the QuestionnaireResponse for easier reference.
-These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Order sent to PAO.
-If a response has already been received from a PAO request, this **SHALL** be stored in the QuestionnaireResponse with a reference to it in the items list as well.
-(See the [Post-Acute Orders Implementation Guide](http://build.fhir.org/ig/HL7/dme-orders/) for more details)
+The FOE Bundle linkId should be used for attached bundles containing resources needed for FHIR Orders Exchange.
+All the referenced resources needed for FOE **SHALL** be stored as contained resources within the QuestionnaireResponse for easier reference.
+These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Order sent to FOE.
+If a response has already been received from a FOE request, this **SHALL** be stored in the QuestionnaireResponse with a reference to it in the items list as well.
+(See the [FOE Implementation Guide](http://build.fhir.org/ig/HL7/dme-orders/) for more details)

 #### Additional Workflow